 How to fit visiting these waterfalls in your itinerary

 There are several ways people choose to see the waterfalls.
 Of course, the most popular and simple strategy is to include a visit into your itinerary as you drive by one or two waterfalls.
 This adds ~1 hour/waterfall to your itinerary will be the best option for the large majority of visitors.

 Alternatively, you could think of making a scenic drive to see all the waterfalls close to Hilo in half a day.
 This would allow you to see 4 of our 5 favorite waterfalls and is recommended for people that really love tropical waterfalls.

-Finally, you can spend a bit more money and see the waterfalls and volcanoes together with a helicopter tour.
-This option is more expensive than the typical activity but is very impressive and bound to be one of the best memories from your vacation.
+Finally, you can spend a bit more money and see the waterfalls on a guided tour (such as this one) or, together with the volcano, as part of a helicopter tour.
+This last option is more expensive than typical activities here on the Big Island but it is very impressive!